tegco/expenses-tracker-project/README.md

 # Expense Tracker Web Application
-An expense tracker web application built using Node.js as back-end environment with Express.js framework and react library for front-end development, to help users manage their expanses and finances.
+An expense tracker web application built using Node.js as back-end environment with Express.js framework and react library for front-end development.

 ## Table of Contents